 Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 With a growth of 10.8 %, the year 2010 looked optimistic for the German media market, compared with 2008 and 2009.
-The improvement included online marketing, public magazines and trade journals, amongst others.
-Everyone was betting on a strong recovery for the key market players.
+The improvement included online marketing, free magazines and trade journals, amongst others.
+Everyone was betting on an active recovery for the key market players.

 However, on January 18, 2011, the second biggest European print service providers, Schlott Gruppe AG from Germany, opened insolvency proceedings.

 Founded in 1947 and publicly listed in Frankfurt, Schlott employed around 2,400 people during 2009.
-That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets in a timely manner”.
+That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets promptly”.
 In 2011, having failed to reach their cost reductions and revenue targets, the group went busted.

 “Uno” – You are not using the right sales KPIs